tomeryeh/demo/docs/tutorial.md

 ```

 Corresponding to  :

+  * `gisController` (gis for Geolocalisation Information System) is devoted to details about map rendering and manipulating markers.
+Cabble use [Leafletjs](http://leafletjs.com/) for rendering.
+Cabble also use webAPI geolocalisation functionality.
+  * `userController` allow to deal with localstorage as a persistance user information data).
+  * `kuzzleController` is devoted to all the PubSub (Publication Subscription) with Kuzzle.

 * init the `gisController` : the user will be geolocalised, and visible on the center of the newly rendered map with [Leafletjs](http://leafletjs.com/),
 * init the `userController` : if previous user store is "session" in [Leafletjs](http://leafletjs.com/) we load them,